 - The SXU Counseling Center is available for all enrolled SXU students.

-- Students can receive Individual Counseling or Group Counseling, all led by licensed counselors.
+- Students can receive Individual Counseling, led by licensed counselors.

 - Students who are interested in making an appointment at the SXU Counseling Center should fill out the Request for Services online form.